marksibrahim/knowledge_search/README.md

 ## Application

 A search term is matched to the closest title based on the elasticsearch query above.
-It is then translated into a neo4j query using get_neighbors.py, which returns the parent, comparable, adn child articles in a network view.
+It is then translated into a neo4j query using get_neighbors.py, which returns the parent, comparable, and child articles in a network view.